-Absence, Medical and Holidays
+Absence, Medical and Exceptional Leave (incl.
+Holidays)

 Class registers are taken at 8.45am.
 If a child arrives after 9.00am when the gates are closed he/she must be signed in at reception and a late mark will be recorded.
 If a child arrives after 9.20am when the registers are closed, this maybe recorded as an unauthorised absence unless there is a valid reason of which we have been previously notified either by telephone message, email or letter.

 We monitor persistent lateness and the headteacher will request a meeting with parents if this becomes excessive.